neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 A few things to note about React components:
 - The root (App) component is the entry point for the React App and all other components are nested in it.
 - A function can return a single top level element.
-    - `div` is the top level element in this case and other elements can be nested in it.
+    - `div` is the top level element in this case, and other elements can be nested in it.
 - The round brackets (`()`) after return are used to span a JSX/TSX element across multiple lines.
     - Elements on one line can be returned directly.
 - Each instance of a component creates a new element independent of other instances on the component.